Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Results and discussion

-The network architecture trained in~\cite{guastoni_2021} and the deepest network in this work have roughly the same number of trainable parameters, however the latter network shows a prediction error that is about 50\% lower than the former.
-This result suggests a higher importance of the compositional capabilities of the network over its capacity.
+The network architecture trained in~\cite{guastoni_2021} and the deepest network in this work have roughly the same number of trainable parameters, however, the latter network shows a prediction error that is about 50\% lower than the former.
+This result suggests higher importance of the compositional capabilities of the network over its capacity.
 Despite achieving the best performance in the comparison, our deepest network was not selected for the subsequent analysis primarily because of the low ratio between the output and input field size.
 In particular, in an experimental setting, we would not be able to increase the size of the input fields as done in this numerical investigation, hence a deeper network would inevitably result in a smaller output field in which fewer turbulent features are represented.
-In the remaining of this work, we present the results obtained with the second best architecture, which has about half of the layers than our deepest one, allowing to maintain a more acceptable output/input size ratio, while providing a comparable performance in terms of MSE.
+In the remainder of this work, we present the results obtained with the second best architecture, which has about half of the layers as our deepest one, allowing us to maintain a more acceptable output/input size ratio, while providing a comparable performance in terms of MSE.
+This architecture also provides a slightly smaller error in the RMS error for the streamwise fluctuations, as shown in figure~\ref{figure0}c.
 Note that this network has a higher number of trainable parameters, having a higher number of kernels per layer than the deepest network trained.